-You can book S.A.D to work with your community.
+You can book S.A.D to co-create projects with your community.

 As a host, community members can bring their idea/proposal for an as-yet unrealized action to the temporary project space provided by the host, to one of the regularly held group ‘workshops’ and a work from the archive can be re-activated/performed/exhibited.